Introduction to SELECT in MySQL

 (It will find the position of ‘pen’ in the word ‘independence’)

-15. GROUP BY: This is used to segregate records on the basis of some given conditions.
+15. GROUP BY: This segregates records based on some given conditions.

 SELECT employee_id FROM employee GROUP BY department HAVING salary > 100000;

-(Here group by segregated employees on the basis of their department and whose salary is more than 100k.
+(Here, group by segregated employees based on their department and whose salary is more than 100k.

-Condition always comes with HAVING statement in the GROUP BY clause.)
+Condition always comes with a HAVING statement in the GROUP BY clause.)

 Aggregate Functions